 - Makovnjača – Similar to Orahnjača, though Makovnjača is made with delicious black poppy seeds.

 Slavonian women are astonishing bakers, and the various strudels they make are to-die-for!
 They come in all shapes and flavors.
 Cherry and walnut strudel were my favorites, but you can also find other types of strudels like:

 - Poppy Seed

 Rakija is a colorless, strong-smelling alcoholic drink (maybe like vodka or brandy to some) that is produced by the distillation of fermented fruits.
 It contains about 40% alcohol, though homemade rakija can contain closer to 50-60 %.

-Rakija is the national drink of many Slavic nations, and I knew it was popular in Croatia, but sheesh, these Slavonians L.O.V.E it!
-On my five day visit, I was offered rakija no less than ten times, maybe closer to 15!
+Rakija is the national drink of many Slavic nations, and I knew it was popular in Croatia, but sheesh, these Slavonians L.O.V.E. it!
+I was offered rakija no less than ten times on my five-day visit, maybe closer to 15!
 And, of course, being the good guest that I am, I obliged.
 Each.
 And.
 Every.
 Time.

 Because rakija is produced by distilling fermented fruit, there are many varieties of rakija you can try.
 Keep a lookout for rakija produced from cherries, quince, apricots, pears, and walnuts, and my new favorite – elderflower rakija.

 Other Food From Slavonia

 Of course, my list of suggestions is just what I enjoyed, but you can also find oh-so-much-more food in Slavonia.
 Keep your eyes on the menu for other delights such as: